Skip to main content

 This article provides an overview of special needs adoption assistance.
 This includes eligibility requirements.

-Adoption is a legal process through which prospective adoptive parents prepare for an adopted child to join their family.
+Adoption is a legal process where prospective adoptive parents prepare for an adopted child to join their family.
 Adoptive families offer a sense of permanency to children.
 Adoptive homes become the child's permanent home in legal adoptions.
 In all adoptions, there are many steps before finalization of the adoption.

 Prospective parents attend an adoption orientation, complete paperwork, and do a home study.
 After a court decides the adoption is in the best interest of the child, the adoptive placement is complete.
 The adoptive parents are the child's legal parents.